schneems/non-developers-on-rails/source/03-make-a-bank.md

 > Note: Your file name numbers will be different than mine, Rails uses a timestamp for the file name to help keep the migrations in order.

-Take a look at the file that ends in `create_accounts.rb`:
+Take a look at the `db/migrate` directory, the file that ends in `create_accounts.rb`:

 ```ruby
 :::-> $ ls -Ad1 db/migrate/* | grep create_accounts.rb | xargs cat